iamjuney/svelte-grid-guide/README.md

 # svelte-grid-guide

-A customizable grid overlay system for Svelte applications to help with layout design and alignment.
+A customizable grid overlay system for SvelteKit applications to help with layout design and alignment.

 ## Features